toastal/toastal/README.rst

 Then why are you even here?
 ---------------------------

-I back open source ethos & its projects with a lot them are here haplessly.
+I back free software & similar ethos where a lot of its projects being here without much thought.
 I care more about that ethos than my self-held stance on where the code is hosted, but we need to get more code off this platform.
 You can’t have any migration conversations without contributing to projects in good faith.
 To a lot of folks GitHub is seen as a default & alternatives were never considered.

 Also let’s glare at GitHub for stripping out ``<abbr>`` tags from rendered documents such as this even though these tags would help accessibility.